Díaz-Canel announces new package of economic reforms in Cuba amid pressure from the U.S.

 Díaz-Canel implicitly acknowledged the failure of the policies implemented so far to increase food production and announced new incentives for state, cooperative, and private producers.

-Among the proposed measures are increased access to land, mechanisms aimed at reducing the amount of idle land, and new opportunities for collaboration among different economic actors.
+Among the proposed measures are greater access to land, mechanisms aimed at reducing the amount of idle land, and new opportunities for collaboration among various economic actors.

-Producers will be able to access supply markets directly in both national currency and foreign currency, participate in the foreign exchange market, and open real foreign currency accounts in banking institutions.
+Producers will be able to access input markets directly in both local currency and foreign exchange, participate in the currency market, and open real foreign currency accounts in banking institutions.

-Additionally, the government plans to encourage foreign investment in agricultural projects and simplify procedures related to the establishment of agricultural enterprises.
+The government also plans to facilitate foreign investment in agricultural projects and simplify the procedures related to the establishment of agricultural enterprises.

-The stated goal is to accelerate national food production and move towards food self-sufficiency, a target that has been reiterated for years by Cuban authorities without visible results.
+The stated goal is to accelerate domestic food production and move towards food self-sufficiency, a target reiterated for years by Cuban authorities without visible results.

 Foreign trade without intermediary monopolies